 My dad also found PS II, a Stan Malstrom formula for prostate problems, helpful for his prostate swelling.
 I also had him take some blood purifiers to help his liver detox from the paint fumes he had been exposed to as a painting contractor.

 In their late 70s and early 80s, both my mother and my father commented to me how grateful they were for learning about herbs and supplements.
-They noted that many of their elderly friends were on 10-15 prescription medications and were not doing well because of it.
-Many of these friends had bigger bank accounts than my mom and dad, but lived less active and productive lives.
+They noted that many of their elderly friends were on 10-15 prescription medications and not doing well because of it.
+Many of these friends had bigger bank accounts than my mom and dad but were less active and productive.

 If you want advice on retirement accounts, investing in the stock market or insurance, don’t talk to me.
-I’m not qualified to guide you in these kinds of financial matters.
-However, I do have some recommendations for some great investments that you can start making at any age to improve your quality of life by improving your health.
+I’m not qualified to guide you in such financial matters.
+However, I can recommend some great investments that you can start making at any age to improve your health and your quality of life.
 And, unlike other investments, you won’t have to wait years for these investments to pay off.

 They’ll start paying you big dividends right away.
 Plus, their value will compound as you grow older, improving your odds of having a great retirement and a healthy and happy life in your senior years.

-With that in mind, here are my choices for some wise investments of your time, energy and money.
+With that in mind, here are my recommendations for wisely investing your time, energy and money.